agathoklisx/libved/README.md

  * - the highlighted system is ridiculously simple and for now works only for C code
  *   (this never is going to be nor ever intented as a general purpose editor)

+ * - there are no tests to warranty correctness

  * - it is only tested under a Linux environment, but also the code makes a lot of
  *   assumptions, as it awaits a POSIX environment.